 What is considered a full bath in real estate you ask?
 In order to be considered a “full bathroom”, it must contain a sink, shower, bathtub and toilet.
 Additionally, a full bathroom usually requires a minimum of 36 to 40 square feet.
 Without those components, you can’t officially call it a full bath.

 It’s called a full bath because each utility is counted as one-quarter – in other words, you add and deduct a quarter for each one, be it sink, shower, bathtub or toilet.
 Full baths are usually located near a master bedroom, and are a highly sought-after feature of any living space.

 Instead of all four components, a half bath only has two of the four, normally a toilet and a sink.
 Sometimes referred to as a guest bathroom or powder room, a half bath can generally be found on the main level of a home, or near the entry or kitchen of an apartment or condo.

 A half bath generally requires the minimum space for the essentials, but serves its purpose.
 Having an additional space makes entertaining less stressful, without consuming valuable living and dining space.

 Of course, full bath and half bath aren’t the only types of bathrooms available to today’s homeowners.
 Here are some other different bathroom types you may run into on your house hunt:

-a three-quarters bath usually includes a sink, toilet and tub or sink, toilet and shower.
+What is a three quarter bath?
+It usually includes a sink, toilet and tub or sink, toilet and shower.
 While not as luxurious as a full bath, three-quarter bathrooms still offer plenty of benefits without taking up as much space.

 Follow the Apartments in St. Paul blog to stay up-to-date with everything you need to know about apartment living in our great city.
 Featuring articles, tips, how-tos, guides and more, our blog will provide you with all the resources you need.